strmprivacy/data-plane-helm-chart/README.md

 ## Installation instructions

 1. [Create an account](https://console.strmprivacy.io) or log in to the STRM console
-2. Upgrade to a paid plan to unlock self-deployment or request a trial and demo through go [@] strmprivacy.io
+2. Request a trial and demo for self-hosted installations through go [@] strmprivacy.io
 3. Once upgraded to support self-hosted installations, please navigate to the [console](https://console.strmprivacy.io) and follow the instructions for setting up your self-hosted installation on the home page.
 You can find the required credentials and copy them in the `values.yaml` file, or download the fully